 A typical motorized potato peeler can peel a batch of potatoes (often around 1kg or 2lbs) in approximately 1 to 4 minutes.
 This is a considerable time saving compared to manual peeling, which can take significantly longer, especially for large quantities.
 The exact time depends on the model and the potato type.

-Are electric potato peelers difficult to clean?
+Are electric potato peelers difficult to clean after use?

 Many modern electric potato peelers are designed for easy cleaning.
 Look for models with detachable components like the bowl, lid, and peeling disc that are dishwasher-safe.
 The motor base should only be wiped clean with a damp cloth.
 Ease of cleaning is a crucial factor for user satisfaction.

-Can motorized peelers peel other vegetables?
+Can motorized peelers be used for other vegetables besides potatoes?

 Yes, many motorized potato peelers are versatile enough to peel a variety of other hard-skinned fruits and vegetables, such as apples, pears, cucumbers, and sometimes even tomatoes or other firm produce.
-However, performance can vary based on the item’s shape, size, and skin texture, so it’s best to check product specifications for compatibility.
+However, performance can vary based on the item's shape, size, and skin texture, so itu2019s best to check product specifications for compatibility.